Brad-Williams-Dev/tweeter/README.md

 - Page features a responsive design
 - Tweet box uses a character counter for displaying how many characters you have remaining.
 Counter turns red when counter goes negative.

+## Challenges

+ # While working on this project I encountered a few challenges that turns out to be a valuable learning experience.

+- Tweets were orignally being pushed to the bottom of the feed list. / After some reasearch I learned that in order for the latest tweets to be displayed first, I needed to prepend and not append.

+- While trying to make the design responsive, my tweet boxes were getting very messed up.
+I have fixed them, however I believe that it wasnt fixed with best practices and will be looking further into how to implement responive design better in the future.

 ## Screen Shots

 !["Shows app in mobile friendly mode"](https://github.com/Brad-Williams-Dev/tweeter/blob/master/docs/Screenshot%202022-12-08%20at%202.10.20%20PM.png?raw=true)